ethereum-optimism/optimism/.gitbook/contents/hc/3_write-smart-contract.md

 }
 ```

 In the code above, the contract checks an internal mapping to see if a response exists for the given request.
-If not
-then the method reverts with a special prefix, followed by an encoded version of the request parameters.
-If a response
+If not, the method reverts with a special prefix, followed by an encoded version of the request parameters.

-does exist then it is removed from the internal mapping and is returned to the caller.
-The map key encodes the request
-parameters, so that a response initiated by one request will not be returned later in response to a modified request
-from the caller.
+If a response does exist, it's removed from the internal mapping and is returned to the caller.
+The map key encodes the request parameters, so that a response initiated by one request will not be returned later in response to a modified request from the caller.

-To populate the response mapping, HybridAccount contracts use another method in the Helper:
+To populate the response mapping, `HybridAccount` contracts use another method in the Helper:

 ```solidity
 function PutResponse(bytes32 subKey, bytes calldata response) public {